Birinder1469/BirinderSingh_Blog/_posts/2019-09-23-fastai_image_classifcation.md

 4. Lake Minnewanka
 5. Lake Emerald

-The first task was to collect the Images of these lakes to train our model.
+The first task was to collect the Images of these lakes to train my model.
 I used the add-on for Mozilla Firefox

 ![Google Image Downloader](../imgs/google_image_downloader.PNG)